AshKumar0807/About_Me/README.md

-### Hi there 👋
-- 🔭 A CSE student at SRM
-- 🌱 Currently learning OOPS & DSA using C++
-- 🤔 I’m interested in peer programming and collaboration
+👋 Hi there!
+I'm Ashwani Kumar
+I'm a Computer Science student at SRM IST, NCR, with a keen interest in competitive programming and web development.
+I enjoy tackling complex problems and building solutions that make an impact.

+🔭 Currently Working On:

+Exploring web development with a focus on [specific technology, e.g., "React.js" or "Node.js"] Participating in competitive programming contests to sharpen problem-solving skills

+🌱 Learning:

+JavaScript
+Java
+Python

+💬 Ask Me About:

-- 💬 Ask me about C, C++ and Python
+C++ and C programming
+Competitive programming strategies and problem-solving techniques

-- 📫 How to reach me: ashwanikumar200508@gmail.com
+📫 How to Reach Me:
+Mail : ashwanikumar200508@gmail.com
+LinkedIn : LinkedIn Profile

+⚡ Fun Fact:

+I can solve a Rubik's Cube in under 2 minutes!

+Feel free to explore my repositories and check out my projects.
+I’m always open to collaboration and learning from fellow developers!